-A polyhedron with 20 faces, one of the five Platonic solids, there are many historical studies.
-The focus here is on the imperfect, the geometric gaps of the twenty tetrahedrons, extended here (five images below) as three groups of five, a group of four and singlet.
+Quantum geometries: A polyhedron with 20 faces, one of the five Platonic solids, there are many historical studies.
+The focus is on the imperfect, the geometric gaps of the twenty tetrahedrons, extended here (five images below) as three groups of five, a group of four and single.
 In another configuration there are two groups of five and a ring of ten separating them.
 Notwithstanding, there is rotational symmetry.

-Taken all together we tell the school children, “It’s squishy geometry.”
+Taken all together students called it, “Squishy geometry.”
 And, it is!

-In the high school, we suggest to the students that it may be part of the beginning of quantum geometries and quantum physics.
+In the high school, we suggest to the students that it may be part of the beginning of quantum geometries within quantum physics.
 Pictured here on the left is a group of five tetrahedrons bound by red plastic tape.
-The magnetic balls within each tetrahedron is just to remind us that there is no space that is “empty.”
-And, I’ll go so far as to suggest that there is also no singularity.
+The magnetic balls remind us that no space is actually “empty”and that singularities exist on paper only.

-With this third image, 15 of the 20 tetrahedrons are displayed.
-In this image you can see through the clear plastic tetrahedrons — there are reflections of the five bound by red at top and reflections of the blue on the bottom right.
+With this third image, 15 of the 20 tetrahedrons have been displayed.
+In this image you can see through the clear plastic tetrahedrons — there are reflections of the five bound by red at the top and reflections of the blue on the bottom right.
 That leaves five more tetrahedron to find.

 Yes, and finally, very clearly, all by itself, is a solitary tetrahedron.
 The red, blue and green tape of the abutting tetrahedral sets are readily discerned.

-The icosahedral cluster (of twenty tetrahedrons) just maybe considered a transformational nexus and in future articles, that concept will be explored further.
+The icosahedral cluster may be considered a transformational nexus; and in future articles, that concept will be explored further.

 There are many references to the icosahedron within this site.
 Use the “Find” function (CMD F) and enter “icosahedron” to go to each reference more quickly.